 These types of situations are common within organisations which carry out scientific research on animals, or conduct activities that are considered harmful to people, animals, the environment, and/or wildlife.

-Provided you have evidence to support the grounds of your application, your protected information can be made unavailable to the public.
+Provided that you have evidence to support the grounds of your application, your protected information can be made unavailable to the public.

 How to make an application